Learning-from-the-curve/learning-from-the-curve/_posts/daily-updates/2020-04-01-COVID19-Daily-update-on-number-of-cases-and-deaths.md

 {% include plots/daily-update-2020-04-01/2020-04-01-cases_cum-dateRep-plain-EU28.html %}
 *Figure 7: Total cases by date, EU28 top 10.*

 Next, Figure 8 shows the total number of cases per million inhabitants, since the 100th case per million inhabitants for these most infected EU28 countries.
 Again, some countries are on a steeper path than Italy.
-As of today, Vatican City has 0.751% of its population officially infected.
+As of today, Luxembourg has 0.354% of its population officially infected.

 {% include plots/daily-update-2020-04-01/2020-04-01-cases_per_mln_cum-after_100th_per_mlnEU28.html %}
 *Figure 8: Total cases since 100th case, per million inhabitants, EU28 top 10.*